haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/fd-applet.md

 TL;DR:

-1. Input your algebra (quiver, monomial/commutative relations) in left input area.
+1. Input your algebra (quiver, monomial/commutative relations) in the left input area.
 2. Click Update button, then use right tabs (Basic Info, Calculator, Enumerator, Quivers).
-3. Most features require a finite-dimensional special biserial algebra (e.g. a gentle or string algebra); In addition, Enumerator and Quiver tabs need a representation-finite algebra.
+3. Most features only work for a finite-dimensional special biserial algebra (e.g. a gentle or string algebra); In addition, Enumerator and Quiver tabs only work for a representation-finite algebra.

 ### Input Your Algebra